BitmasterXor/Delphi_Console_Webcam_Capture/README.md

 # 📷 Delphi Console App DirectShow Webcam Capture
-A minimalist Delphi application that demonstrates how to capture still images from a webcam using DirectShow components, without displaying any preview windows.
+A minimalist Delphi application that demonstrates how to capture still images from a webcam using DirectShow, without displaying any preview windows.
 The application silently captures a frame and saves it directly to the desktop.

 <p align="center">
   <img src="Preview.png" alt="Preview of webcam capture">